-The chair will select the date, time, and place for the hearing and notify both the referring faculty member and the student by personal delivery or campus mailbox a minimum of five (5) business days prior to the hearing.
+The chair will select the date, time, and place for the hearing and notify both the referring faculty member and the student a minimum of seventy two (72) hours prior to the hearing.
 The Honor Council Faculty Advisor will meet with the student to review hearing procedures and process.
 In the event that a student is unwilling or unable to meet with the Honor Council Faculty Advisor, he/she will meet with the Honor Council vice-chair as long as the vice-chair is not presiding over the hearing.
-Lastly, if the student is unwilling or unable to meet with the vice-chair, he/she must meet with the associate dean for judicial affairs.
+Lastly, if the student is unwilling or unable to meet with the vice-chair, he/she must meet with the Director of Student Conduct.
 Whoever meets with the student will serve as the Honor Council Process Advisor during the hearing and will also meet with the student following the hearing to discuss the ramifications of the findings and the student's options for appeal.
 Students have the right to object to any member of the Hearing Board they believe to be biased in the case.
 In cases where the student objects to a member of the Hearing Board, the chair of the Honor Council and the Honor Council Faculty Advisor will decide whether or not to act on that objection.
 Members of the Hearing Board havethe responsibility to recuse themselves from cases in which there is a conflict of interest.